sieadev/JoinMessenger/README.md

 # JoinMessenger

 ## Overview
-JoinMessenger is a Plugin to modify Join and Leave messages
+JoinMessenger is a Plugin to modify Join and Quit messages

 ## Support the Project
 If you find JoinMessenger useful and want to show your support, consider buying me a coffee on Ko-fi!